Register your child for In-person Robotics Workshop on 15th October at CC, Foster City. Reserve a Seat today!

 10 fun and crazy challenges for kids

-They also aid in coordination improvement and motor skill development in children.
-For parents, indulging in games with kids could be a great way to connect and educate one another in a laid-back setting.
+Games also help in coordination improvement and motor skill development in children.
+For parents, indulging in games with kids could be a great way to connect and educate one another in a laid-back style.

 But the big question is where to find interesting games.
 The following are some fun and crazy challenges that will get your child up, moving, and having fun if they do not show interest in physical activities: